-The accommodation of learners who are partially sighted or blind in schools and hostels during the COVID-19 pandemic requires consideration of the complex and unique needs and accommodations needed to ensure their school attendance is in their best interest.
+The accommodation of learners who are Deaf and Hard of Hearing in schools and hostels during the COVID-19 pandemic requires the consideration of the complex and unique needs and accommodations required to ensure their school attendance is in their best interest.
 The Minister of Health, Dr Zweli Mkhize, has described the fight against COVID-19 as a people's war against the virus:

-We will defeat the pandemic on the basis of collective social behavioural change, that creates a whole new culture of distancing, of use of masks, cough etiquette and ensuring that everybody is cautious of their individual roles, because unless our citizens themselves take responsibility of infection control, then off course we will not be able to win.
+We will defeat the pandemic on the basis of collective social behavioural change, that creates a whole new culture of distancing, of use of masks, cough etiquette and ensuring that everybody is cautious of their individual roles, because unless our citizens themselves take responsibility of infection control, then off course we will not be able to win

 From the above, it is obvious that our chance to win lies in our acts of meticulous planning, preparation and constant awareness.
 A higher degree of these capabilities is, however, required where schools have learners and persons with disabilities or who may be vulnerable and susceptible to contracting COVID-19.
-For instance, a range of complicating factors may arise in a school context, due to the nature of vulnerabilities and the manner in which schools manage their daily practices in response to these complexities, that may compromise the safety of learners, teachers and support staff.
+For instance, a range of complicating factors may arise in a school context, due to the nature vulnerabilities and the manner in which schools manage their daily practices in response to these complexities, that may compromise the safety of learners, teachers and support staff.

-To this end, these guidelines provide an outline of steps that may be taken in order to limit the chance of contraction of the virus in Schools for Blind and Partially Sighted Learners and at the same time honour their rights and special needs.
-Schools are alerted to the fact the strength of these guidelines lies in them being used and applied in conjunction with directions from the following documents, which are freely available at www.education.gov.za :
+To this end, these guidelines provide an outline of the steps that may be taken in order to limit the chance of contracting the virus in Schools for Deaf and at the same time honour the rights and special needs of the Deaf and Hard of Hearing learner.
+Schools are alerted to the fact that the strength of these guidelines lies in them being used and applied in conjunction with directions from the following documents, which are freely available at www.education.gov.za :